Do you want to get jobs in South Korea in 2025 but don’t know how?

 (V) Study Abroad visa

-As an international student in Korea, you can work part-time there if you speak some Korean.
-But there are some conditions.
+As an international student in Korea, you can work part-time if you speak some Korean.
+However, there are some conditions.

-For example, you need to take a separate part-time work visa (S3) other than a D-type study visa.
-And you can only apply after a minimum of 6 months from the arrival date.
+For example, you must take a separate part-time work visa (S3) other than a D-type study visa.
+You can only apply six months after the arrival date.

-Plus, you must receive prior approval from your educational institution.
-This may not be easy to get as they want you to study and not work, the main reason you came there in the first place.
+You must also receive prior approval from your educational institution.
+This may not be easy to get, as they want you to study and not work, which is the main reason you came there in the first place.

 (vi) Other Visas